Gray island kitchen remodel in Downingtown, PA by Fedor Fabrication

 Fundamentally wrong (closed off, dead corners, no flow)Tier 3 minimum

-A full appliance suite runs roughly $3,000–$15,000+ (see our kitchen remodel cost guide for the Philadelphia suburbs).
-If yours are 0–7 years old and working, keeping them removes a real line item — and sometimes that’s the difference between landing in Tier 1 instead of Tier 2.
+A full appliance suite runs $3,000–$15,000+.
+0–7 years old and working?
+Keeping them removes a real line item — sometimes the difference between Tier 1 and Tier 2.

 Your AnswerPoints To